High road at Chilling: India builds Himalayan bridges and highways to match China

 The construction site near the hamlet of Chilling in the Ladakh region is around 250 km (150 miles) west of the area where Indian and Chinese troops are locked in the most serious confrontation in decades.

-But when ready, the road will provide the only year-round access to large parts of Ladakh, including the border zone.
+But when ready, the road will provide the only year-round access to large parts of Ladakh, in India’s north, including the border zone.
 That will go some way to bringing India on par with China, which has a network of roads and helipads on its side of the border.

 The protracted standoff in the remote western Himalayan region erupted into a bloody hand-to-hand clash in June in which 20 Indian soldiers were killed and China suffered an unspecified number of casualties.
 The Asian giants fought a brief but bloody border war in 1962.